 If you suffered a burn injury due to someone else’s careless behavior, you have a right to pursue the compensation you need to cover your losses and focus on healing.

-At Teddy, Meekins & Talbert, P.L.L.C., our experienced Shelby burn injuries lawyers have a strong reputation for thoughtful and effective legal representation.
+At Teddy, Meekins & Talbert, P.L.L.C., our experienced Shelby person injury lawyers have a strong reputation for thoughtful and effective legal representation.
 We know what’s needed to build a strong case and pursue full and fair financial recovery for you.

 Contact us today to learn more about how we can help you in a free, no-risk initial consultation.